endurantgames/cosmiclegends/src/crisis/countdown.md

-If your hero is present at the scene of a Crisis, describe how your hero reacts when they become aware of the Crisis, and then make a roll using a Facet related to that reaction.
+If your hero is present at the scene of a Crisis, describe how your hero reacts when they become aware of the Crisis, and then make a roll using an Approach related to that reaction.
 Add the Effectiveness of that roll to the Teamwork Pool, along with the successes the other players roll for their heroes.